Politics of Greece: Education

 Under the Greek constitution, education is the responsibility of the state.
 Most Greeks attend public primary and secondary schools.
 There are a few private schools, which must meet the standard curriculum of and are supervised by the Ministry of Education.
 The Ministry of Education oversees and directs every aspect of the public education process at all levels, including hiring all teachers and professors and producing all required textbooks.

 Non-state owned universities

 A recent issue concerning education in Greece is the institutionalisation of private universities.
 According to the constitution only state-run universities operate on the land.
 However, in recent years many foreign private universities have established branches in Greece, offering bachelor's level degrees, thus creating a legal contradiction between the Greek constitution and the EU laws allowing foreign companies to operate anywhere in the Union.
-Additionally, every year, tens of thousands of Greek students are not accepted to the state-run University system and become "educational immigrants" to other countries' Higher Education institutions, where they move to study.

-This has created a chronic problem for Greece, in terms of loss of capital as well as human resources, since many of those students opt to seek employment in the countries they studied, after completing their studies.
-It is characteristic that in 2006, Greece, with 11.5 million inhabitants, was fourth in the world in terms of student export in absolute numbers, with 60,000 students abroad, while the first country in this regard, People's Republic of China of over 1.3 billion inhabitants, had 100,000 students abroad.
-In terms of students abroad as a percent of the general population, Greece is by far the leading country, with 5,250 students per million, compared to second Malaysia's 1,780 students per million inhabitants.

-Citing these problems as a result of the state's monopoly on Higher Education, New Democracy (ND) committed to amending the constitution, to allow private universities to operate in Greece on a non-profit basis.
-This proposal was rejected by then-ruling Panhellenic Socialist Movement (PASOK) in the late nineties, and thus could not muster the support necessary to be put to vote on the constitutional amendment of 2001.
-However, PASOK has since changed its stance, and now also supports a constitutional provision for the creation of private Universities on a non-profit basis.
-This proposal continues to encounter the fierce opposition of the Left parties and part of the academic community, both professors and students.

 At the outset of 2006, prime minister Kostas Karamanlis announced the initiative of his government for a new amendment of the Constitution.
 According to his assertion one of the main issues of this amendment (the second within less than 10 years) is going to be the creation of "non-state owned" universities.